Run the Browser Check

-You run the Browser Check to make sure that you have everything you need to answer questions in assignments and work in your course.
-The Browser Check helps you install any plug-ins (for example, QuickTime or Adobe Reader) you need to view videos and read the online textbook.
+The Browser Check makes sure that your laptop or desktop has everything you need to answer questions in assignments and work in your course.
+If any components are missing, the Browser Check helps you install them.
+You do not need to run the Browser Check on a mobile device.

 The results of the Browser Check appear in a new window:

-If you have any problems installing or using the components, click the Troubleshooting Topics link for helpful tips.
+If you have any problems installing or using the components, click Troubleshooting Topics, Product Support, or View System Requirements for helpful tips.